I have no idea why I have been putting off baking these yellow bundles of joy bursting with fresh strawberries?!

 Oh, bananas.
 The best fruit ever!!!
 Delicious, affordable and already pre-packaged.
 Tell me, isn’t it the best fruit ever?!

-Bananas are a great replacement of sugar and moisture in pancakes, quick breads, muffins, ice cream and smoothies.
+Bananas are a great replacement of sugar and moisture in oatmeal protein pancakes, quick breads, muffins, ice cream and smoothies.
 You name it!
 They are full of potassium, fiber and iron providing energy, improving digestion and brain functioning.

 A tip of the day: don’t bother buying organic bananas since their skin is so thick.
 Rather spend saved money on organic leafy greens that are directly exposed to pesticides.